 Table of Contents

 Welcome back to another eco-friendly Tuesday!
 Last time on eco-friendly Tuesdays, we chatted with Chef Charlie Ayers, the first head chef at Google, about fighting food waste.

 We’ve talked about reusable water bottles, we’ve talked about napkins, we’ve even talked about handkerchiefs.
-Almost every key reusable item has gotten a dedicated post except for the reusable bag.
-And, today we’re talking about the coolest reusable bags — BagPodz.
+Almost every key reusable item has gotten a dedicated post except for reusable tote bags.
+So, today we’re talking about the best reusable grocery bags — BagPodz.